crepeia/wati/install.md

 git clone https://github.com/crepeia/wati.git
 ```

 Done.
-If you did, the project folder is located in your home folder "~".
+Now the project folder is located in your home folder "~".

 ## Set the database